FAQ (Frequently Asked Questions)

 1. When is my water bill due?

-Payment must be received no later than the 20th of the month.
+Payment must be received by 5:00 p.m. on the 20th of the month.
 There is no grace period.
 There is a drop box outside the office if delivering a payment in person after office hours.
-If the 20th falls on a weekend, payment must be received by 9:00am on Monday.
-Payment penalties are applied to accounts as of 9:00am the 21st or following business day (i.e. if on a weekend, 9:00 am Monday morning).
+If the 20th falls on a weekend, payment must be received by 8:00am on Monday.
+Payment penalties are applied to accounts as of 8:00am the 21st or following business day (i.e. if on a weekend, 8:00 am Monday morning).

 2. Can I pay my water bill on-line?